 Panelists at the 2019 Thoroughbred Aftercare Summit

-About Thoroughbred Charities of America: TCA’s mission is to provide a better life for Thoroughbreds, both during and after their racing careers, by supporting qualified repurposing and retirement organizations and by helping the people who care for them.
+TCA funds and facilitates the support of Thoroughbreds and the people who care for them.
 TCA distributes grants to several categories of Thoroughbred-related nonprofits including rehabilitation, retraining, rehoming and retirement organizations; backstretch and farm employee programs; equine-assisted therapy programs; and research organizations.
-Since its inception in 1990, TCA has granted over $24 million to more than 200 charities.
+Since its inception in 1990, TCA has granted over $25 million to more than 200 charities.
 TCA is the charitable arm of the Thoroughbred Owners and Breeders Association (TOBA).